 NOTE 8

 Some software applications provide a mode of operation where reflow is possible, while other modes are unable to reflow.
 An example is a document authoring tool, which includes both a "print preview mode" (without reflow, for users to view the spatial formatting) and a "drafting view mode" where reflow is supported.
+This would be sufficient if all information and graphics etc. are presented in the “draft view mode” but not if they are not.

 NOTE 9